wenjiezhang123/NLP-question-answering/README.md

 3. Also, In `create_emb.ipynb`, you may encounter `UnicodeDecodeError` while building vocabulary, please refer to this [link](https://github.com/facebookresearch/InferSent/issues/50) to modify encoder/models.py by by adding `encoding='utf-8'`

 4. ccg-nlpy installation.
 The installation of this package can be found in the demo link above.
 If you encounter `JDK_HOME/JRE_HOME not determined` when installing `pyjnius`, please first check if you have `JDK_HOME/JRE_HOME` environment variable.
 If it still doesn't work, install `pyjnius` in conda, and then install `ccg-nlpy`.
 If you have any questions, contact me (Weitong Feng - harry08010@tamu.edu).

+## About the project

+create_emb.ipynb create an embeddings of senteces in the context and questions. create_emb-wiki-pipeline.ipynb create the embeddings for question in Squad dataset and contexts from wikipedia. create_emb-wiki-custom-input.ipynb create embeddings for custom questions and corresponding wikipedia page and also perform the unsupervised learning task as descrbed below.

+unsupervised.ipynb basically calcuate the disntance between the embeddings of questions and contexts and find the most similar sentence based metrics like cosine similarity and so on. unsupervised-wiki.ipynb do the same task except the context is form wikipedia.

+Folder InferSent2 contains the result trained by fastText dataset.
+If you have any questions, contact me (Shutong Jiao - stjiao13@tamu.edu).